ansys/pystk/doc/source/api/ansys/stk/core/stkutil/IOrbitState.rst

 IOrbitState
 ===========

-.. py:class:: IOrbitState
+.. py:class:: ansys.stk.core.stkutil.IOrbitState

    object

    Interface to set and retrieve the coordinate type used to specify the orbit state.

-.. py:currentmodule:: ansys.stk.core.stkutil
+.. py:currentmodule:: IOrbitState

 Overview
 --------